iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 `result.nodesOnPath` : nodes which are not common but are on the paths from source nodes to common nodes.\
 `result.edgesOnPath` : edges which are on the paths from source nodes to common nodes.

-3 - Paths Between Algorithm : This algorithm finds the paths which are between the source nodes within specified distance.
+**3 - Paths Between Algorithm:** This algorithm finds the paths which are between the source nodes within specified distance.

 `pathsBetween( sourceNodes, limit, direction)`\
 `sourceNodes` - Source node set of this algorithm.\